oracle/truffleruby/doc/contributor/how-to-guide.md

 }
 ```

-When a `CApiArraySpecs#rb_Array` Ruby method is called in a test - a
+When the `CApiArraySpecs#rb_Array` Ruby method is called in a test,
-`array_spec_rb_Array` C function will be called.
+the `array_spec_rb_Array` C function will be called.

-Such helper C functions usually are simple enough and just call a Ruby C
+Such helper C functions are often simple and just call a Ruby C API function:
-API function:

 ```c
 // spec/ruby/optional/capi/ext/array_spec.c